rsksmart/devportal/docs/04-resources/05-port-to-rootstock/ethereum-dapp.md

     ?
 Do you want to install this sample project's dependencies with npm (hardhat @nomicfoundation/hardhat-toolbox)?
 (Y/n) › y
     ```

-7. **Configure RSK Networks**: By now, your hardhat project should have four main artifacts besides the basic Node configuration:
+7. **Configure Rootstock Networks**: By now, your hardhat project should have four main artifacts besides the basic Node configuration:
     - `contracts/`
     - `ignition/modules/`
     - `test/`